vegaprotocol/documentation/docs/concepts/trading-framework.md

 * Price swing on a market is perceived, based on risk models, to be extreme and unrealistic

 #### Auction call period
 During the auction call period, no trades are created, but all orders are queued.

 At the conclusion of the call period, trades are produced in a single action known as an auction uncrossing.
 During the uncrossing, auctions always try to maximise the traded volume, subject to the requirements of the orders placed.

 #### Auction types
 The Vega protocol supports several types of auctions:

-* Opening auctions: Every continuous trading market opens with an auction.
+* **Opening auctions**: Every continuous trading market opens with an auction.
 Their purpose is to calibrate a market and help with price discovery
-* Price monitoring auctions: A market will go into a price monitoring auction if generating a trade would result in a price that is larger than the theoretical bounds implied by the risk model, and the market's price monitoring settings.
+* **Price monitoring auctions**: A market will go into a price monitoring auction if generating a trade would result in a price that is larger than the theoretical bounds implied by the risk model, and the market's price monitoring settings.
 The trade is not generated, the orders that instigated that trade remain on the order book, and the market goes into an auction, the length of which is defined by price monitoring settings (chosen during the market proposal)
-* Liquidity monitoring auctions: A market will go into a liquidity monitoring auction if the total commitment from liquidity providers (total stake) drops too low relative to the estimate of the market's liquidity demand (target stake), or if the best bid and/or best ask price implied by limit orders from market participants are not available
+* **Liquidity monitoring auctions**: A market will go into a liquidity monitoring auction if the total commitment from liquidity providers (total stake) drops too low relative to the estimate of the market's liquidity demand (target stake), or if the best bid and/or best ask price implied by limit orders from market participants are not available
-* Frequent batch auctions: A trading mode set for a market in its inception, that has trading occur only through repeated auctions, as opposed to continuous trading (Not yet available)
+* **Frequent batch auctions**: A trading mode set for a market in its inception, that has trading occur only through repeated auctions, as opposed to continuous trading (Not yet available)

-## Market protections
-In a pseudonymous environment where counter-parties may be identified by no more than a public key, it's essential to consider the credit risk, given that the avenues available for traditional marketplaces aren't available.
-If a counterparty owes more in settlement than their posted collateral, there is no way to reclaim those assets.

-The Vega protocol has been designed with rules to detect dangerous market conditions and apply protective measures, and to constantly maintain effective collateralisation for all positions.

-Margin calculations take into account the probability of the liquidation value of a position falling short of the available capital.
-The network is also designed to frequently re-evaluate each individual's risk, and pre-emptively close positions.

-Some of those mechanisms include price monitoring, liqudity monitoring, and frequent mark to market calculations.

 ### Price monitoring
 The dynamics of market price movements mean that prices don't always represent the participants' true average view of the price, but are instead artefacts of the market microstructure.

 Sometimes low liquidity and/or a large quantity of order volume can cause the price to diverge from the true market price.
 The Vega protocol is designed to assume that relatively small moves are 'real' and that larger moves might not be.

-Price monitoring exists to determine the real price, in the latter case.
+Price monitoring exists to determine the real price, in the case that price moves are extreme and unrealistic.
 If the move is deemed to be large, the market's trading mode is temporarily changed into auction mode to get more information from market participants before any trades are generated.

 Distinguishing between small and large moves can be highly subjective and market-dependent.
 The protocol relies on risk models to formalise this process.

-A market's risk model can be used to obtain the price projection at a future point in time given the current price.
-A price monitoring auction trigger can be constructed using a projection fixed time horizon and probability level.
+A market's risk model can be used to obtain the price projection at a future point in time, given the current price.
+A price monitoring auction trigger can be constructed using a projected fixed time horizon and probability level.

+Note: A market's risk model is defined within the market proposal.

 #### Price monitoring triggers [WIP]
-Price monitoring behaviour is governed by a set of price monitoring triggers specified for the market.
+Each market has a set of price monitoring triggers.
+When those points are breached, the market will enter a price monitoring auction.

 Each trigger contains:
 * *Horizon*: Time horizon of the price projection in seconds
 * *Probability*: The probability level for price projection, e.g. value of 0.95 will result in a price range such that over the specified projection horizon, the prices observed in the market should be in that range 95% of the time.
-* *Auction extension*: auction extension duration in seconds, should the price breach its theoretical level over the specified horizon at the specified probability level.
+* *Auction extension*: Auction extension duration in seconds, should the price breach its theoretical level over the specified horizon at the specified probability level.

-If the market has no triggers specified in the market proposal then the default triggers driven by a network parameter will be used.
-If triggers are set to an empty array (either explicitly or if they are omitted and that's what the network parameter is set to), then price monitoring is effectively switched off, and the market will never go into price monitoring auction irrespective of prices generated by trades.
+If the market did not have any triggers specified in its market proposal, then the default triggers (driven by a network parameter) will be used.
+If the triggers are set to an empty array (either explicitly or if they are omitted and that's what the network parameter is set to), then price monitoring is effectively switched off, and the market will never go into price monitoring auction.

 In case of multiple triggers, each trigger is checked separately and the resulting price monitoring auction length will be the sum of auction durations from all the triggers that were breached.

-Furthermore, there could be a situation where only a single trigger is breached to begin with, but as the initial price monitoring auction period comes to an end, the indicative uncrossing price breaches one or more of the other triggers resulting in an auction extension.
-This process continues until no more triggers are breached after the appropriate auction extension period elapses (either because price doesn't breach any other triggers or all triggers have already been breached - once a given trigger is activated it's not checked again until the price monitoring auction is resolved and market goes back into its default trading mode).
+There could be a situation where only a single trigger is breached to begin with, but as the initial price monitoring auction period comes to an end, the indicative uncrossing price breaches one or more of the other triggers, resulting in an auction extension.
+This process continues until no more triggers are breached after the appropriate auction extension period elapses.
+This can be because price doesn't breach any other triggers, or all triggers have already been breached.
+Once a given trigger is activated, it's not checked again until the price monitoring auction is resolved and market goes back into its default trading mode.

-Let's work through an example:
+#### Price monitoring example
 * Assume the market is configured to have two price monitoring triggers, where horizon, probability and auction extension for the two triggers are:
   * trigger 1: `1h, 0.95, 1min`,
   * trigger 2: `2h, 0.99, 5min`.